tsq/cmon/README.md

 cmon -v
 ```

-**tips:** when you run the `cmon` command at first time, you maybe see an error dialog, the message is like this:
+**Tip:** when you run the `cmon` command at first time, you maybe see an error dialog, the message is like this:

 ```
 “cmon” cannot be opened because the developer cannot be verified.